aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

                 distance = self.euclidean_distance(v, p)
                 distances.append([distance, i])
 ```
 We create an empty list called predictions that will hold all our predicted classes. ```for p in pred``` will iterate through all the plugged in test vectors and the distances list will hold all of our distances for that indiviudal test vector. ```for i, v in enumerate(self.X_train)``` will iterate through all the vectors in our training data and then we will get the distance of an individual training vector to our individual test vector.
-We will then append the distanceto the distances list we created and also append the index of the training vector.
+We will then append the distance to the distances list we created and also append the index of the training vector.
 This process happens to all of our training vectors and only one test vector.
 Next, lets sort the distances and pick out k distances.
 ```python
 sorted_distances = sorted(distances)
 k_distances = sorted_distances[:self.K]